County Historic Districts

 The county's existing Historic and Cultural Conservation (HCC) Districts were formed at the request of property owners.
 The first districts were the Aldie, Oatlands, and Waterford districts, formed in 1972.
 Residents in these areas recognized the unique historic character of the communities in which they lived and sought to preserve the historic buildings, landscapes and viewsheds.
 The newest district, the Beaverdam Creek Historic Roads District, was established in 2002 with the intent to protect the historic rural character of a network of roads that evolved from Colonial paths and trails.

 The Historic District Program enables Loudoun County to be a Certified Local Government.
 This gives the county standing with the State Preservation Office to comment on nominations of property to the national and state registers and allows the county to apply for grant money specifically allocated for local preservation efforts.
-To find out more information, or to determine if your property is located withing one of the county's seven districts, please click here
+Find out more information, or determine if your property is located withing one of the county's seven districts.

 Historic & Cultural Conservation Districts